jklof/amigakb/README.md

 - CDTV

 The repository also contains [schematics and premade board files](boards) for building a "Pro Micro" based adapter that runs this code.
+3D printable cases for the boards can be found at https://www.thingiverse.com/thing:4593520

 Changes to the original code:
 - Merged in changes from https://forum.arduino.cc/index.php?topic=139358.90